Feast: Remembering Who We Are

 The meaning of the wedding garment pictures repentance and the obedient response to Jesus Christ at this time now, prior to the wedding.
 And the bride prepares herself by obediently following her husband-to-be in what he asks of her, prior to the marriage.

 Now, we can consider the bride of Christ being collective, meaning the church.
-We have had discussion on who goes to the place of safety—that if you are just "in the church" you'll go.
+We have had discussion on who goes to the place of safety—that if you are just "in the church" you will go.
 No. You will go if God chooses you to go.
 That is His choice!
 So many feel that just being part of the church organization will entitle them to be part of the bride of Christ; but this does not make it personal, and it is not true.
 We have to consider that each of us as individuals are betrothed to Jesus Christ.
 It is an individual-basis thing.
 Though the church collectively is Christ's bride, the church is made up of those individuals who individually overcome.
 That is what we are to do.

 Now consider whom we are being married to.
 We hear these terms— "I'm going to marry Jesus Christ."
 "I'm going to be the bride of Christ." and things like that—but consider how great is this Individual who has selected us to be His bride.
 (And I hope this is not tough on the men, to have to consider themselves to be the "bride" of Jesus Christ.
 If it is, it is too bad.
 You still have to put up with that.
 It is just how it is.)